In questo numero

 As usual, in the Data and Maps section you can generate updated and detailed maps of the distribution of the main animal diseases reported in SIMAN, adapting them to your specific needs.

-In the Disease-Free Territories section, we note that:
+In the Disease-Free Territories section, we report that:

-I wish you a pleasant reading of this new issue.
+We hope you enjoy reading this new issue.

 Francesca Dall'Acqua